 If you require further legal perspective or if you are looking for representation as you navigate Michigan’s tricky probate court system, don’t hesitate to call our Southfield, Michigan office at (833) 469-4897 to set up your initial consultation.
 You may also click here to get in touch online.

-At the Law Office of Dean E. Patrick, PLLC, we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
+At the Patrick & Associates, PLLC., we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
 Mr. Patrick can help you navigate through all the legalities and formalities, so that you can rest assured that you and your loved ones will be taken care of, whatever life brings.